You don’t need a list of 22 things to do to pay for college

 Or both 🙂

 I’m going to tell you how to pay for college and how I avoided drowning in student load debt.
-In fact, I graduated from the University of Connecticut owing a massive 3 thousand dollars of debt (that’s sarcasm by the way).
+In fact, I graduated from the University of Connecticut owing a massive 3 thousand dollars worth of debt (that’s sarcasm by the way).

 I know there is a lot of talk on the merits of university and if you should even go.
-As I talk about in my 19 things no one tells 19 year old’s, you really do need to be careful with why you’re going to college as you could be saddled with a small mortgage if you’re not careful.
+As I talk about in 19 things no one tells 19 year old’s, you really do need to be careful with why you’re going to college as you could be saddled with a small mortgage if you’re not careful.